DevExpress/testcafe/docs/articles/documentation/test-api/obtaining-data-from-the-client/README.md

 }
 ```

-Note that TestCafe internally processes test files with [Babel](https://babeljs.io).
+Note that TestCafe processes test files with [Babel](https://babeljs.io) internally.
 To avoid issues caused by code transpiling, use the [require](https://nodejs.org/api/modules.html#modules_require_id) function instead of the `import` statement to import client function dependencies.

 **test.js**